1

 As defined by C.R.S. §24-92-201 (5) “Public project” means any construction, alteration, repair, demolition, or improvement of any land, building, structure, facility, road, highway, bridge, or other public improvement suitable for and intended for use in the promotion of public health, welfare, or safety and any operation or maintenance programs for the operation and upkeep of such projects.
 “Public project” includes any work, construction, or repair performed by a private party through a contract to rent, lease, or purchase at least fifty percent of the project by one or more agencies of government.

 Any construction contract awarded for $500,000 or more is subject to the requirements of prevailing wage and any public project construction in the amount of $1 million dollars or more shall be required to comply with the Apprenticeship utilization requirements of C.R.S. §24-92-115.
 Projects utilizing Federal funds are exempt from these requirements.
-Please see the Colorado Department of Transportation for their labor compliance requirements.
+Please see the Colorado Department of Transportation website for their labor compliance requirements.

 The Labor Poster and applicable prevailing wages must be displayed where easily accessible to workers on all Public Projects of $500,000 or more.
 A Daily Log of employees must be kept on site for all Public Projects of $500,000 or more.
 It must include each employees name, primary job title, and employer and must be completed on a daily basis.
 The log must be available for inspection on the site at all times.